9 Practical Ways to Protect Your Artistic Projects and Equipment

 - Know where everything is supposed to be.

 - Always use harmful substances as intended.

 - Keep medical and health and safety devices nearby.

 - Don’t buy too much equipment for a smaller space.

 These simple observations will help minimize the chances of an incident in your studio.
 From the largest hand-made crafts loft to the smallest solo photographer’s dark room, safety must come first.
 Any deviation from common sense and proper handling could result in disaster.

-As a prolific creator, you can find yourself quickly running out of space.
-And a lack of space means a limited work area and possible safety issues.
+Alternatively, you can protect your projects by using storage units since they often have security and CCTV that is created to protect items within their facilities.
 While you can put away your stuff in a spare room, the attic, or the garage, there is always the chance of a home disaster.
 Additionally, they could be stolen.
 So if your artwork is valued or means something to you, it might be worth considering off-site storage.
 Storage lockers are a great value for money these days.
 They’re also pretty safe and secure, and you can hire ventilated compartments for sensitive work.

 Beware of Sunlight